taotaoohe/taotaoohe.github.io/index.md

 ## About Me

 Hello!
 Welcome to my website!
 I am an associate professor (untenured) at [Antai College of Economics and Management](https://www.acem.sjtu.edu.cn/en/), Shanghai Jiao Tong University (SJTU).
-I received my Ph.D. in 2019 from the [Quantitative Methods](https://business.purdue.edu/academics/quantitative-methods/) at [Mitchell E. Jr., Daniels School of Business](https://business.purdue.edu/), Purdue University, where I was advised by Professor [Mohit Tawarmalani](https://web.ics.purdue.edu/~mtawarma/).
+I received my Ph.D. in 2019 from the [Quantitative Methods](https://business.purdue.edu/academics/quantitative-methods/) at [Mitch Daniels School of Business](https://business.purdue.edu/), Purdue University, where I was advised by Professor [Mohit Tawarmalani](https://web.ics.purdue.edu/~mtawarma/).

 My research interests are in <b>mixed integer nonlinear programming (MINLP)</b>, including theory, algorithms, computation and applications.
 I am particularly interested in developing <b>convexification</b> techniques and efficient algorithms for solving MINLPs.
 Recently, I am also interested in using ideas from MINLP to improve decision-making in operations involving <b>consumer choice behavior</b> and <b>uncertainty</b>.